Last Updated on July 27, 2021 by Maggie Looker

-If you’re looking to sell your house, be prepared for numerous showings, plenty of cleaning, and lots of paperwork.
-One piece of paperwork that’s particularly important is your seller’s disclosure statement or form.
-This document advises buyers of potential issues with your home and can play a crucial role in protecting you from costly legal issues.
-To help speed up your home selling journey, here’s everything you need to know about creating a seller’s disclosure form.
+The sellers disclosure statement is an important document for home sellers to plan on having prepared when they put their home on the market.
+If you’re looking to sell your house, this document advises buyers of potential issues with your home.
+It plays a crucial role in protecting you from frustration at a minimum, or worse, costly legal issues.
+To help speed up your home selling journey, here’s everything you need to know about creating a sellers disclosure statement and why it is important.

-A seller’s disclosure form, or property disclosure statement, is a form that details all the potential problems with your home.
-Sellers are legally required to produce these statements in most parts of the country.
+A sellers disclosure statement, or form, details all the potential problems with your home.
+Sellers are legally required to produce these statements in most areas of the United States.
 The idea is to protect buyers from purchasing a home with undisclosed problems.
-But the disclosure form is also extremely important for protecting yourself as the seller from possible lawsuits.
+But the sellers disclosure form is also extremely important for protecting yourself as the seller from possible lawsuits.

 If you fail to disclose a problem you know about and it later causes issues for the new buyer, the buyer could sue you for the price of repairs or more.
 You could downplay some known issues because you do not see them as major issues, but telling buyers about any issue up front is the best option.

-Buyers typically receive the seller’s disclosure form after their offer has been accepted.
-They will likely review the paperwork with their attorney or real estate agent to see if any of the disclosed issues warrant reconsideration of the deal.
+Buyers typically receive the sellers disclosure statement after their offer has been accepted.
+They will likely review the paperwork with their real estate agent or attorney to see if any of the disclosed issues warrant reconsideration of the deal.
 It’s possible that a problem may be serious enough to cause the deal to fall through.

-What you need to include in your seller’s disclosure form is generally based on individual state regulations.
-This means you’ll have to look up what the law is for your state to make sure your disclosure form meets all the necessary criteria.
+What you need to include in your sellers disclosure statement is generally based on individual state regulations.
+This means you’ll have to look up what the law is for your state to make sure your seller disclosure form meets all the necessary criteria.
 But there are some federal regulations as well, particularly for lead paint.

-A federal lead paint disclosure requirement says that any home built prior to 1978 has to be inspected for lead paint and the results of that inspection disclosed to buyers.
+The federal lead paint disclosure requirement says that any home built prior to 1978 has to be inspected for lead paint and the results of that inspection disclosed to buyers.
 Homes built after 1978 aren’t subject to the lead paint requirement.
-But, you’ll still likely have to submit a seller’s disclosure statement in keeping with your state laws.
+But, you’ll still likely have to submit a sellers disclosure statement in keeping with your state laws.

 What Needs to be Disclosed?